Ramacsv/kamalafox_churro/index.md

 *There was voting for best flavor.*
 The next day kamala woke up and got in to her car and went to Humboldt

-She started to walk to the building  and then entered the building and sat down and listend to the conversation at the end it was made a churro.
+She started to walk to the building  and then entered the building and sat down and listend to the conversation at the end it was made a churro!

 *THE END*